Skip to main content

 Entity Log

-If you wish to investigate changes related to a specific entity, switch to the second tab of the Audit Log functionality.
+If you wish to investigate changes for a specific Entity, switch to the second tab in the Audit Log functionality.
 You must select one of the available entity types presented in the list: Person, Organization, Competition, Match, Case, or User.
-You must also enter the COMET ID of that same entity, be it a person or competition, etc.
+You must also enter the COMET ID of that same entity, be it a person or a competition, etc.

 As explained previously, when you complete the input parameters, you can start the search by clicking on the button “Export to Excel”.
 The generated results will be exported to Excel and emailed to the address provided in your user account.
 Please note that the search is designed to compile the report for that specific entity and related information.
 For example, when you search for a specific person, the system checks for any relevant changes to the person entity and the person’s registrations, contracts, contacts, titles and licenses, etc.